yiryuan/MA615_final_project/README.md

 But It can not be run because I did not upload the raw data which is too large to upload.

 ##LR_selected.zip
-LR_selected.zip can not be upload because it is still larger than 25MB
+LR_selected.zip can not be upload because it is still larger than 25MB.

+##MA615_final_report.pdf
+MA615_final_report.pdf can be opened by download.